shopsys/shopsys/docs/upgrade/UPGRADE-v7.0.0-beta6.md

             - use new methods `getAllEnabledOnDomain` and `getAllEnabledOnCurrentDomain` (methods returns only enabled countries)
             - change usages in `BillingAddressFormType`, `DeliveryAddressFormType` and `PersonalInfoFormType` in your implementation
             - fix `CountryFacade` mock in `PersonalInfoFormTypeTest` – mock method `getAllEnabledOnDomain` instead of `getAllByDomainId`
-    - fix usages of method `Country::getName` as it now needs proper locale as an argument
     - change usages of property `name` in `CountryData` to array because it is now localized
     - remove usages of method `CountryRepository::getAllByDomainId` – use `CountryRepository::getAllEnabledByDomainIdWithLocale` instead
     - if you have extended `CountryDataFactory` revise your changes as countries are now localized and domain dependent